scionproto/scion/doc/BeaconService.md

     BeaconsToPropagate(ctx context.Context) (<-chan beacon.BeaconOrErr, error)
     // SegmentsToRegister returns a channel that provides all beacons to
     // register at the time of the call.
 The selections is based on the
-    // configured propagation policy for the requested segment type.
+    // configured registration policy for the requested segment type.
     SegmentsToRegister(ctx context.Context, segType proto.PathSegType) (
         <-chan beacon.BeaconOrErr, error)
     // InsertBeacons adds verified beacons to the store.
 Beacons that